![]() |

 |

-Conrad has a long track record helping private entities engage with government agencies in innovative projects that offer mutual benefits.
-He understands how to balance assertiveness and tact and how to craft solutions that meet both parties' needs.
-He is also skilled at bridge-building with NGOs and other third parties to build on common interests.
-Conrad has extensive legislative experience, working with Congressional staff to educate them, guide oversight, and negotiate legislative language and legislative history, in both the authorizing and appropriations context.
-His successful approach is to be a nonpartisan, reliable source of authoritative expertise to members and staff.
-Conrad is particularly skilled at translating highly complex and technical subjects into clear and even engaging presentations.
-This enables him not only to explain his clients' situations and critical needs to government officials, but also to help clients understand the arcane and user-unfriendly regulatory programs that confront them.
+I work with Congressional staff to educate them, guide oversight, and draft and negotiate legislative language and legislative history, in both the authorizing and appropriations context.
+My successful approach is to be a nonpartisan, reliable source of authoritative expertise to members and staff.
+I have a long track record helping private entities engage with government agencies in innovative projects that offer mutual benefits.
+I understand how to balance assertiveness and tact and how to craft solutions that meet both parties' needs.
+I am also skilled at bridge-building with NGOs and other third parties to build on common interests.
+I am particularly skilled at translating highly complex and technical subjects into clear and even engaging presentations.
+This enables me not only to explain my clients' situations and critical needs to government officials, but also to help clients understand the arcane and user-unfriendly regulatory programs that confront them.
 From understanding comes opportunity.
-Conrad's value proposition is to offer top-quality legal skills and personal attention to clients' matters in a way that large law firms increasingly cannot -- in effect, providing partner-level services at associate rates.
-Where appropriate, he can draw on the services of other lawyers senior and more junior as affiliates.
-From his years managing outside counsel and conducting most of his own legal work at ACC, he is highly efficient and cost conscious.
-He also understands communications and the importance of external relations in advocacy efforts.
-Get a site like this one! |
+My value proposition is to offer top-quality legal skills and personal attention to clients' matters in a way that large law firms increasingly cannot -- in effect, providing partner-level services at associate rates.
+Where appropriate, I can draw on the services of other lawyers senior and more junior as affiliates.
+From my years managing outside counsel and conducting most of my own legal work at ACC, I am highly efficient and cost conscious.
+I also understand communications and the importance of external relations in advocacy efforts. |

 |